MinduPerera/Predicting-Garment-Employee-Productivity/README.md

 # 🎯 Final Report: Predicting Garment Employee Productivity

 ## 📌 Objective
-To predict the actual productivity of sewing operators using available operational data — excluding `target_productivity` to simulate a more realistic planning scenario.
+To predict the actual productivity of sewing operators using available operational data.

 ---